AlexKolodinsky/OptionPricingModel/README.md

 # OptionPricingModel
-Attempt at an option pricing model using the Factory Method design methodology.
+Attempt at an option pricing model using the Factory Method design pattern.

-This model was used to gain exposure to object oriented programming, attempt to implement the Factory Method desing methodology, and attempt to design for scalability.
+This model was used to gain exposure to object oriented programming, attempt to implement the Factory Method desing pattern, and attempt to design for scalability.

 This model takes a user input by running main.py, and returns all "profitable" contracts found in a .csv file.